-Director of Instrumental Music - Coppell ISD
+Director of Fine Arts - Coppell ISD

-Prior to joining Coppell ISD, Mr. Miller served as the founding Director of Bands and Fine Arts Department Chair at Wakeland High School in Frisco ISD.
+Prior to joining Coppell ISD, Mr. Miller served as the founding Director of Bands and Fine Arts Department Chair at Dr. Justin Wakeland High School in Frisco ISD.
 During his tenure at Wakeland HS, the Wind Symphony was a four-time TMEA State Honor Band Finalist and performed at the 2011 Music for All National Concert Band Festival.
 The Marching Band was a four-time UIL State Marching Band Contest Finalist.
-Under his leadership, the marching band was a six-time finalist and three-time Class Medalist at Bands of America Regional and Super Regional Championships.
+The Wakeland HS Marching Band was a six-time finalist and three-time Class Medalist at Bands of America Regional and Super Regional Championships.

 Mr. Miller received his Bachelors of Music Education at Loyola University - New Orleans where he served as President of the Loyola University Collegiate Music Education Chapter, President of the Loyola University Bands, and Student Coordinator for the Dean's Student Advisory Council.
 His primary teachers include Dr. Joseph G. Hebert and Col. John R. Bourgeois (conducting), Prof. Sue Loegering Daves (bassoon), and Prof. John Reeks (clarinet).
 In 2008, Mr. Miller was awarded the prestigious UIL Sponsor Excellence Award.
 In 2017, Mr. Miller was inducted into the Alpha Chapter of Phi Beta Mu, the International School Bandmaster Fraternity.